gogins/csound-webserver-opcodes/README.md

 use for JSON-RPC calls.
 If omitted, the port defaults to 8383.

 *i_browser_handle* - Returns a handle to the newly created browser.
 The other WebKit opcodes must take such a handle as their first pfield.
+One browser can open any number of Web pages, each in its own top-level window.

 ## Performance